Mugen-Builders/cartesi-co-processor-tutorial/manually/building.md

 # Building your dApp

 :::warning
 All the instructions listed on this page are done manually.
-For less effort and better developer experience please refer to the [CLI Section](../building.md#building-your-dapp).
+For less effort and better developer experience, please refer to the [CLI Section](../building.md#building-your-dapp).
 :::

 ## Step 1: Run Nonodo with Cartesi Machine